LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 ### Logic Contract Constraints

-Contracts that are used as the logic for the proxy are not able to use constructors for initialization.
+Contracts that are used as the logic for the proxy cannot use constructors for initialization.
-Proxy contracts however can have constructors and additionally the factory can be used to call methods once the proxy is created.
+Proxy contracts, however, can have constructors.
+Additionally the factory can be used to call methods once the proxy is created.
-Remember that setting up the initial authorization state of a contract MUST be done in a single transaction to prevent others sniping the contract.
+Remember that setting up the initial authorization state of a contract MUST be done in a single transaction to prevent others from sniping the contract.

 ## Factory

-An identity factory will give easy methods to allow for the creation of proxy contracts that function as DSNP Identities.
+An identity factory will give easy methods that allow for the creation of proxy contracts that function as DSNP Identities.
 Official implementation contract addresses will be published once deployed.

 ### Clone Interface